 - Has your ejection fraction been measured?
 If so, is it less than 40%?

 If you are suffering from congestive heart failure, ask your cardiologist about left ventricular reconstruction.
-The experts at Beth Israel Medical Center are available for consultation if you are a potential candidate for the left ventricular reconstruction procedure.
+The experts at Mount Sinai Beth Israel are available for consultation if you are a potential candidate for the left ventricular reconstruction procedure.